aima98/Javascript-Capstone-Project/README.md

 # 📖 [Javascript_Capstone_Project] <a name="about-project"></a>

 **[Javascript_Capstone_Project] is a the capstone project for the Javascript and Networking Module, that takes part in the Microverse Full Stack Development Program.
-It is a responsive website and an optimized TV series webapp that contains two interfaces and which displays different series , interactive likes and comments for each particular piece.
+It is a responsive website and an optimized food webapp that contains two interfaces and which displays different meals , interactive likes and comments for each particular item.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML